Finitary affine oriented matroids: Basis frames and embeddings into Euclidean space

 \subsection{Covectors of restrictions to basis frames}

 Throughout this section suppose that $\covset$ is the set of covectors of an AOM on the ground set $E$ satisfying (S) and (Z).
-In particular, (Z) ensures that there is a well-defined underlying semimatroid $\SS(\covset)$, while (S) impllies that the canonical ordering of parallelism classes has the order type of subsets of $\mathbb Z$.
+In particular, (Z) ensures that there is a well-defined underlying semimatroid $\SS(\covset)$ (see Corollary \ref{centralunder}), while (S) implies that the canonical ordering of parallelism classes has the order type of subsets of $\mathbb Z$ (see Lemma \ref{ordertype}).

 \begin{definition}[Basis frame] Let $B$ be a basis of the underlying semimatroid $\SS(\covset)$.
 The associated {\em basis frame} is

 the union of all parallelism classes of elements of $B$. \end{definition}